The Copper IUD is the most effective form of emergency contraception (EC).

-The copper IUD as EC is almost 100% effective.
+The Copper IUD as EC is almost 100% effective.

-Almost any woman can get an IUD.
+Almost any patient can get an IUD.

-- The copper IUD can be inserted up to 5 days after unprotected intercourse.
+- The Copper IUD can be inserted up to 5 days after unprotected intercourse.

 Video: Using the Copper IUD as Emergency Contraception

 We designed the following video for providers and clinics interested in learning more about using the Copper IUD as EC.
 The video includes information on patient eligibility as well as suggestions on incorporating the Copper IUD as EC into clinic practice.

 Selected literature for further reading: